HQarroum/microbox/README.md

 Namespacing in `microbox` provide *process*, *network*, *filesystem*, *IPC*, and *user* isolation, while cgroups provide resource limitation management, and can run with different filesystem modes, from completely isolated overlay root filesystems, to controlled access to host directories.

 Microbox is built out of an educational purpose to understand how secure non VM based sandboxes can be on Linux.
-Its philosophy is to provide a maximum isolation by default, unlike other container runtimes such as [`runc`](https://github.com/opencontainers/runc), or [`Podman`](https://github.com/containers/podman) which make the choice of enforcing a good balance between security and usability of applications.
+Its philosophy is to provide maximum isolation by default, unlike other container runtimes such as [`runc`](https://github.com/opencontainers/runc), or [`Podman`](https://github.com/containers/podman) which enforce a good balance between security and usability of applications.

 ## 🚀 Quickstart